 Please note that some of my blog posts here at Little Home in the Making may contain affiliate links.
 If you make a purchase through these links, I will get a small commission at no additional cost to you.
 Please see my Disclaimer for more information.

 There are some foods that just remind me of a certain time of place.
 Truly, Hamburger Helper is one of those foods.
 It reminds me of being a kid in the mid-90’s, when boxed meals were all the rage (do we even say that anymore!?).
 While I do face a twinge of nostalgia every time I pass by the red box, I couldn’t help but wonder: is there a better way?

 Of course there’s a better way.

-Homemade (AKA Grown Up) Hamburger Helper.
+Homemade (AKA Grown Up) Hamburger Helper with beef and pasta.

 Why Make Homemade Hamburger Helper?

 Of course you can always go out any buy a box of the classic comfort food we all know and love as Hamburger Helper.
 But you can also make it yourself!
 So why make it yourself?
 The flavor.
 The flavor of this beef and pasta skillet is SO good, and we are totally obsessed in my home.
 I know you will be too!
 There is just something about the real thing that makes the difference.
 There’s a time and a place for a box meal, but on a regular basis it’s good to have home cooked meals.

 In addition to the flavor element, you’re able to skip out on all the additives and preservatives when you make hamburger helper from scratch.

 - Corn starch